Home > Blog > Criminal Justice: Corrections program comes to Temecula campus

 The Criminal Justice Corrections program will complement current program offerings on the Temecula campus, which include Respiratory Therapy, Business Administration, Medical Assisting, Medical Office Administration, Pharmacy Technology, Heating, Ventilation, Air Conditioning-Refrigeration (HVAC-R), Dental Assisting and Surgical Technology.

-Posted in Criminal Justice: Corrections / News and Events / Temecula
+Posted in Criminal Justice: Corrections / News and Events / SJVC / Temecula